UBC-CIC/EC2Ensemble/docs/DeploymentGuide.md

 ## Last Step

-The default CORS Allow-Origin is set to '\*' which allows all origin.
-You can change this to the deployed frontend URL, by changing the WebAppUrl parameter in the sam deploy process.
+The default CORS Allow-Origin is set to '\*', you will need to change this to the deployed frontend URL.
+This is done by changing the WebAppUrl parameter in the sam deploy process.
+(Note: You need to remove the trailing slash from the URL, for example https://master.abcdefghi.amplifyapp.com)

 -   If you saved your deployment parameters in a toml file, you can go and modify the parameter in the toml file itself.
     ![parameter_override](images/deployment/parameter_override.png)